LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 // Compute basic aggregation on the Stage metrics for the metrics report
 // also filter on the time boundaries for the report
-// The output is a map with metrics names and their aggregatd values def aggregateStageMetrics() : LinkedHashMap[String, Long]
+// The output is a map with metrics names and their aggregated values def aggregateStageMetrics() : LinkedHashMap[String, Long]

 // Extracts stages and their duration